ezir-cloud/ezir-rest/Doc/githubrepoapi_algorithm.md

 * Every url which is used to search the results in the github is passed in function arguments.Each function call by job.
 Every job is scheduled by one min.
 The job details are saved in sqlite database using sqlalchemy.
 Table name is
-githubapijob . columns are JobId, JobType,CreatedAt, UpdatedAt, JobObject, Jobstatus.
+githubapijob . columns are JobId, JobType,CreatedAt, UpdatedAt, JobObject, Jobstatus, Joblog.

 Column of githubapijob table
 JobId : every job has a unique id.